× LocationsWho We AreCareersLegal PolicyTerms of use

 Associations

-Louisiana Mineral Law Institute – Advisory Council, 2006-present
+Louisiana Mineral Law Institute – Advisory Council, 2006-2022

-Council For A Better Louisiana – Board of Directors, 2011-present; Treasurer, 2016; Chairman, 2022-2023
+Council For A Better Louisiana – Board of Directors, 2011-Present; Treasurer, 2016; Chairman, 2022-2023

-Biomedical Research Foundation of Northwest Louisiana – Board of Directors, 1998 and 2012-present; Chairman, 2016-2017
+Biomedical Research Foundation of Northwest Louisiana – Board of Directors, 1998 and 2012-Present; Chairman, 2016-2017

 Greater Shreveport Chamber of Commerce – Rising Young Business Leader, 1991; Chairman, 1999